JoannaMoodie/moodie-brainmaps-cognition/README.md

 The spin-based permutation significance test was done using [Alexander Bloch's method](https://github.com/spin-test/spin-test)

-Any additional smoothing was done in surfstat using SurfStatSmooth.m

-The correlations themselves are simply Pearson's _r_ between the relevant pair of maps.

 stats::prcomp() in R was used for PCA analyses

 ## /data